anoble2020/triggerframework/README.md

-### Instance Handlers
+### Concrete Handlers

 Implemented on each object for which you create a Trigger.
-Instance handlers should still contain **no logic**.
-Includes logic to disable the trigger based on a boolean flag (which gets checked in TriggerDispatcher).
+Concrete handlers should still ideally contain **no logic**.
+Includes logic to disable the trigger based on a boolean flag (which is evaluated in TriggerDispatcher).

 #### Example